The messaging team at BIGO found themselves overwhelmed by the massive amounts of data when using Kafka.

 The hardware cost was reduced by 50% after the messaging team started to use Pulsar.

 Founded in 2014, BIGO Technology (BIGO) is one of the fastest-growing technology companies based in Singapore.
 Powered by its advanced technologies in audio and video processing, artificial intelligence, and CDN, BIGO boasts a diverse portfolio of social media products, such as BIGO LIVE and Likee, with over 400 million users across 150 countries and regions.

 Initially, BIGO used Kafka as the data backbone of its streaming platform.
-As its business continued to expand, the traffic that the platform had to serve increased drastically.
+As business continued to expand, the traffic that the platform had to serve increased drastically.
 This called for better stability and greater real-time data processing capability of the platform, which were extremely important for BIGO’s downstream business, such as online recommendations, real-time data analysis, and real-time data warehouse.

 When using Kafka clusters, the messaging team at BIGO found themselves overwhelmed by the massive amounts of data.
-As they put more human resources to maintain multiple Kafka clusters, the cost kept going up.
+As they put more human resources in place to maintain multiple Kafka clusters, the cost kept going up.
 At that time, the team faced the following problems: